claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2017-09-01"
   date_end = "2017-11-30"
   description = """
- Implemented Monte Carlo optical simulation of the SAC (Small-Angle Calorimeter) using software Geant4 and programming language C++.
+ Contributed to Monte Carlo optical simulation of the SAC (Small-Angle Calorimeter) using software Geant4 and programming language C++.
 Characterised performance of PbF2 crystal attached to Hamamatsu R13478UV photomultiplier tube.
 Part of the experimental project PADME (Positron Annihilation into Dark Matter Experiment).
   """

 +++